nymtech/nym/documentation/docs/src/binaries/building-nym.md

 * [Network Explorer UI](../explorers/mixnet-explorer.md)

 > You cannot build from GitHub's .zip or .tar.gz archive files on the releases page - the Nym build scripts automatically include the current git commit hash in the built binary during compilation, so the build will fail if you use the archive code (which isn't a Git repository).
 Check the code out from github using `git clone` instead.

-> You cannot build from GitHub's .zip or .tar.gz archive files on the releases page - the Nym build scripts automatically include the current git commit hash in the built binary during compilation, so the build will fail if you use the archive code (which isn't a Git repository).
-Check the code out from github using `git clone` instead.